Christoph Breitkreuz

 Christoph Breitkreuz is a German geologist, academic, and author.
-He is an Emeritus Professor of Geology at the Technical University Bergakademie Freiberg.
+He is an Emeritus Professor of Geology at the Freiberg University of Mining and Technology.
 His major contributions and research work are in the area of sedimentology, volcanology, geotectonics, and magmatic petrology.
 He has co-authored two undergraduate textbooks, titled Grundlagen der Geologie and Entwicklung des Systems Erde. and co-edited a science textbook, titled Physical geology of shallow magmatic systems.

-Breitkreuz co-founded the Centre for Volcanic Textures (CVT) in 2001 at Technical University Bergakademie Freiberg.
+Breitkreuz co-founded the Centre for Volcanic Textures (CVT) in 2001 at TU Bergakademie Freiberg.
 He also founded a series of workshops on Physical Geology, called LASI (Laccoliths and Sills).

 Education

 Breitreuz was born in Berlin on 16 December 1955.
 He enrolled in the Diploma (MSc.)
-Geology Program at Technical University of Berlin.
-Following his Diploma, he undertook research in petrology and geochemistry for a PhD at Technical University of Berlin in 1982.
+Geology Program at Technische Universität Berlin.
+Following his Diploma, he undertook research in petrology and geochemistry for a PhD at Technische Universität Berlin in 1982.
 He then proceeded with a postdoctoral degree: Habilitation in 1986 in Paleozoic volcano-sedimentary successions in North Chile and the regional geology of the Central Andes.